 It is therefore important to:

-• Read your device's instruction manual carefully.
+• Read the instructions for your device carefully.

 • Consult a doctor or skin professional if in doubt.